r52/quasar/docs/extqs.rst

 Enabled by initializing :cpp:member:`quasar_data_source_t::rate` to ``QUASAR_POLLING_CLIENT``.

 This data model transfers the responsibility of polling for new data to the client widget.
-The data source will no longer accept subscribers.
+The data source does not accept subscribers.

 Example: